top of page

 Maintenance Tips for PTAC Units

-Keeping your PTAC running smoothly doesn’t take much — just regular attention:
+Keeping your PTAC running smoothly doesn’t take much — just regular attention.
+Here are some essential maintenance tips:

 • Clean or replace filters every 30–60 days.